WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 This notebook retrieves data for both the feature and target sets:

 The data for the Feature Set is obtained from [FRED](https://fredhelp.stlouisfed.org/fred/about/about-fred/what-is-fred/) using their API services and library named `from full_fred.fred import Fred`.
-See the instructions within the "Usage Instructions" section below on obtaining and saving the API from FRED.
+See the "Usage Instructions" section below on obtaining and saving the API from FRED.

 Of note, this notebook also obtains data for other economic time series, but only OAS data for the above data series are used for modeling purposes.